Alanis Obomsawin: Awards and honours

-In March 2017, she received the inaugural Prix Origine at Montreal's Bâtisseuses de la Cité Awards, for her work on Indigenous issues.

-In June 2019 she was named a Companion of the Order of Canada.
+In March 2017, she received the inaugural Prix Origine at Montreal's Bâtisseuses de la Cité Awards for her work on Indigenous issues.
+In 2018, she was named a Commander of the Order of Montreal.

-At the 2019 Vancouver International Film Festival, Obomsawin received the $15,000 Best Canadian Documentary Award, for Jordan River Anderson, the Messenger.
+In June 2019 she was named a Companion of the Order of Canada after previously having been named Officer in 2002.
+At the 2019 Vancouver International Film Festival, Obomsawin received the Best Canadian Documentary Award for Jordan River Anderson, the Messenger.

 In October 2020 she was named the thirteenth laureate of the Glenn Gould Prize.
-Her citation read, "Through her multifarious artistic work and public activism, Obomsawin has been one of Canada’s most passionate and visible advocates for Indigenous peoples.
-She is a highly distinguished documentary filmmaker, and her prolific, internationally acclaimed output for the National Film Board, spanning almost fifty years, has addressed a huge range of themes and issues relating to Canada’s Indigenous peoples.
-She has also had long careers as a singer-songwriter and visual artist devoted to telling Indigenous stories".

-Also in 2020 she received the Iris Tribute, an honor for lifetime work, at the 22nd Quebec Cinema Awards from Québec Cinéma's Comité de représentation professionnelle.
+Also in 2020 she received the Iris Tribute lifetime honour at the 22nd Quebec Cinema Awards from Québec Cinéma's Comité de représentation professionnelle.

-In March 2001, Obomsawin received a Governor General's Award in Visual and Media Arts.
-An Officer of the Order of Canada, Obomsawin's many honors also include the Luminaria Tribute for Lifetime Achievement from the Santa Fe Film Festival, International Documentary Association's Pioneer Award, the Toronto Women in Film and Television's (TWIFT) Outstanding Achievement Award in Direction, the Canadian Native Arts Foundation National Aboriginal Achievement Award, and the Outstanding Contributions Award from the Canadian Sociology and Anthropology Association (CSAA).
-The latter marks the first time that the CSAA has honored someone who is not an academic in the field of anthropology or sociology.
+Obomsawin's honours also include the Luminaria Tribute for Lifetime Achievement from the Santa Fe Film Festival, the International Documentary Association's Pioneer Award, the Toronto Women in Film and Television's Outstanding Achievement Award in Direction, the Canadian Native Arts Foundation National Aboriginal Achievement Award in Arts, and the Outstanding Contribution Award from the Canadian Sociology and Anthropology Association.